Eldine Baptiste: Cricket career

 After playing regularly for Kent in 1985, both Alderman and Baptiste were contracted by the county in 1986, with the Australian primarily playing in first-class matches and Baptiste, who was considered "more versatile", played mainly in one-day matches.
-A groin injury towards the end of the following season saw him unable to complete his contract, although he played in 32 matches and took 56 first-class and 15 one-day wickets, and he was replaced by Roy Pienaar in the side.
+A groin injury towards the end of the following season saw him unable to complete his contract, although he played in 32 matches and took 56 first-class and 15 one-day wickets.
+He was replaced by Roy Pienaar in the side.
 Pienaar was retained for the 1988 season, although Baptiste played one more top-level English season, playing for Northants in 1991, taking 50 Championship wickets.

 Baptiste played his final international matches during England's 1990 tour of the West Indies and his final matches for the Leeward Islands during the same season.
-During the 1990s played primarily in South Africa for Eastern Province and KwaZulu-Natal.
+During the 1990s, he played primarily in South Africa for Eastern Province and KwaZulu-Natal.

 Baptiste's highest first-class score was 136 not out for Kent against Yorkshire in 1983, when he added 228 for the fifth wicket with Chris Cowdrey.
-His best bowling figures of eight for 76 were also taken the county, against Warwickshire in 1987 in one of his final appearances for the side.
+His best bowling figures of eight for 76 were against Warwickshire in 1987 in one of his final appearances for the side.

 Retirement

 Since finishing his playing career, Baptiste has held a number of coaching positions, including with KwaZulu-Natal, Antigua and Stanford Superstars.
-In 2009 he was appointed Head Coach of the Kenya national cricket team and in 2013 as the coach of the Leeward Islands cricket team.
+In 2009 he was appointed Head Coach of the Kenya national cricket team and in 2013 the coach of the Leeward Islands cricket team.